 The young Edward McTiernan used to travel to his office by tram.
-Normally, he would take the tram from Johnson Street, Leichhardt by way of the Central Railway station to Sydney.
-The fare was two pence.
+He would take the tram from Johnston Street, Leichhardt by way of the Central Railway station to Sydney.
+The fare was tuppence.
 One day, to save the extra penny cost of the tramfare down George Street from the Central Railway into the city area, the young Edward McTiernan decided to walk.
 He walked the route of the tram line up George Street, on the Western side.
 He came to a bank building on the corner of King and George Streets and a large brass plate caught his eye.
-It read 'Sly and Russell, solicitors'. manner of an Antipodean Dick In the Whittington, McTiernan passed the sign by, but then decided to approach this firm of solicitors, the only one he knew, to ask whether they had a vacancy for a law clerk.
-Upon his application, he was shown into the office of a solicitor, William Charles Schroder.
-In those days, boys seeking articles of clerkship with a Sydney solicitor - and especially in a large and prestigious, well-established firm such as Sly and Russell - had to pay for the privilege of their training and instruction.
-'Do you want articles?' he was asked after recounting his excellent academic achievements at the University.
+It read 'Sly and Russell, Solicitors'.
+In the manner of an Antipodean Dick Whittington, McTiernan passed the sign by but then decided to approach this firm of solicitors, the only one he knew, to ask whether they had a vacancy for a clerk.
+Upon his application, he was shown into the office of a solicitor, Liam Charles Schroder.
+In those days, boys seeking articles of clerkship with a Sydney solicitor - and especially in a large and prestigious, well-established firm such as Sly and Russell, had to pay for the privilege of their training and instruction.
+'Do you want articles?' he was asked after recounting his excellent academic provess at the University.
 When it was explained that he could not afford the fee for articles, he was told that the firm did need a clerk but would pay no more than a pound a week.
 Without hesitation the young McTiernan accepted.
-He was told that his duties would be to sit in the office of Mr Schroder, attend to the clients who came into and do the tasks assigned to him.
-By paying attention in the corner, he might also learn something about the law.
+He was told that his duties would be to sit in the office of Mr. Schroder, attend to the clients who came in and do the tasks assigned to him.
+By paying attention in the corner, he might learn something about the law.

-After office hours, Edward McTiernan attended the lectures at the University of Sydney Law School.
+After office hours, Edward McTiernan attended the lectures at the Sydney Law School.
 He applied himself diligently to his studies and graduated with first class honours in Law.
 In his daily work, he was frequently seen in Phillip Street, bringing briefs to the busiest and most distinguished counsel.
 Soon after his graduation, he saw an advertisement in a newspaper that another leading firm of solicitors, Allen Allen & Hemsley, wanted a common law and equity clerk and were willing to pay two pounds ten shillings a week for someone with relevant experience.
-The young McTiernan showed the advertisement to Schroder who urged him to make application.
-He did so and was accepted.
-He worked in that firm for a time.
-One day, one of the partners, Mr Cowper (later Sir Norman), told him that he had been talking to Mr Justice Rich, a judge of the High Court of Australia.
+The young McTiernan showed the advertisement to Schroder who urged him to make an application.
+He did so and was accepted and worked in that firm for a time.
+One day, one of the partners, Mr. Cowper, told him that he had been talking to Mr. Justice Rich, a judge of the High Court of Australia.
 Rich was looking for an Associate to be his law clerk.
-The First World War had commenced.
+At this time the War in Europe was proceeding.
 Australia had five Divisions in the field - a very large contribution for a young country with a small population.
-Rich laid down the qualification that he would only appoint as his Associate someone who had volunteered for War service and had been rejected.
+Rich laid down the qualification that he would only appoint as his Associate someone who had volunteered for War service and been rejected.